Reshat Bardhi: Life

 In May 1993, Dede Reshat was received by the late head of Turkey's Bektashi community Bedri Noyan Dede, who organized meetings with senior Bektashi religious leaders in Istanbul and İzmir.

 The 6th World Bektashi Congress that was held in 1993 unanimously elected Dede Reshat to the head the Mother Tekke of the Bektashi Sufi Order, and thus he was given the title Dedebaba.

-In August of that same year Dede Reshat visited the tekke/museum of Haji Bektash Veli in Turkey, where thousands of believers from the Asian parts of Turkey, Azerbaijan, Turkestan, and the Middle East came to greet him.
+In August of that same year, he visited the tekke/museum of Haji Bektash Veli in Turkey, where thousands of believers from the Asian parts of Turkey, Azerbaijan, Turkestan, and the Middle East came to greet him.
 The mayor of the town of Hacıbektaş received Dede Reshat with a special lunch of honor.

-On every religious holiday from 1991 and until his death Dede Reshat received Albanian's presidents, prime ministers, speakers of the parliament, as well as ministers and ambassadors of foreign states.
+On every religious holiday from 1991 and until his death, he received Albanian's presidents, prime ministers, speakers of the parliament, as well as ministers and ambassadors of foreign states.

 In 1994 and 1995 Dede Reshat visited the Islamic Republic of Iran, where he was received by the highest leader of the Ahl al-Bayt Foundation, Mr. Mir Hosseini and senior religious leaders from Iran, India and Kuwait.
 In March 2001 Dede Reshat was invited to a special audience with Pope John Paul II at the Vatican, where both men discussed their resistance to communism.

 In August 2002, Dede Reshat again travelled to Haji Bektashi in Turkey, where he met with the then Prime Minister of Turkey, Bulent Ecevit, who congratulated him on his role in preserving the Bektash way.

 In October 2002, Dede Reshat took part in the International Conference of the Organization for Security and Co-operation in Europe (OSCE), which was held in Azerbaijan.
 Dede Reshat spoke on behalf of Bektashis worldwide.
-One year later he was invited to the Vatican to take part in the canonisation ceremony for Mother Teresa, along with other religious leaders from around the world.
-Dede Reshat was again by Pope John Paul II and other high Catholic religious authorities.
+One year later, he was invited to the Vatican to take part in the canonisation ceremony for Mother Teresa, along with other religious leaders from around the world.

-In February 2004 Dede Reshat also took part in the World Conference for Peace and Tolerance which was organized by Partiarkati Ekumenal and the Apel Ndërgjegjes Foundation.
+In February 2004, he also took part in the World Conference for Peace and Tolerance which was organized by Partiarkati Ekumenal and the Apel Ndërgjegjes Foundation.
 His words on their work received a standing ovation.
-In April 2004 Dede Reshat took part in a symposium held in Germany on Alevis and Bektashis in Germany.
-There he greeted participants on behalf of the Bektashi community.
+In April 2004, he took part in a symposium held in Germany.